Does the world seem nuts to you?

 At home, we use a radically improved version of a compost toilet, in our off grid, closed loop community in the forest of Hinterland Sunshine Coast, QLD.

 We complied with council regulations and purchased a Nature Loo, and 6 huge poo buckets.
+It was a big round heavy wet bucket of shit most of the time, it bred vinegar flies and we were very unhappy.

-it was a big round heavy wet bucket of shit most of the time, it bred vinegar flies and we were very unhappy.
 We were also growing unpopular with family and friends visiting for any length of time.
 It didn't drain effectively, it needed to be lifted onto a trolley by 2 strong capable adults, and we basically didn't understand the composting process yet.

 So I reread Joseph Jenkins' Humanure Handbook, and kept asking around, what are others doing, what's working, what's best avoided, sharing knowledge between us in a wonderful mycelium network of growing soil nerds.
 We went back to the 20L bucket and sawdust toilet.
 We learned to make beautiful big (not too big) nests of carbon to hot compost the contents of these buckets and we were away.
 The fertility of the land began to show signs of rampant uptake of this great soil we could now make.

-People started asking me for composting advice, and asking if I could make and sell them box toilets like ours too.
-I worked out a metric conversion for Jenkins box toilet plans and started getting people to cut up the patterns for me.
 I started drilling and assembling the boxes together myself, all the while meeting more and more compost and humanure enthusiasts.
 I met Charlie Mgee!
 Who sings really great and catchy songs about this, and we dreamed up some workshop ideas to help more people get onboard.

 By now friends were sending me photos of their compost piles, their toilets and even their buckets - covered in sawdust! it made me laugh out loud, the simplicity and beauty of this empowerment was infectious, and i was changing hearts and minds all around me.
 It felt like an idea whose time had come!
 Again!